Tag Archives: Lycaenidae

 The Pheres Blue was restricted to sand dunes which once dominated much of what is now the city of San Francisco in Marin County, California.

-The habitat of this local endemic was destroyed due to urban development, and the last Pheres Blues were finally seen in the year 1974 (?).
+The habitat of this local endemic was destroyed due to urban development, and the last Pheres Blues were finally seen in 1974 (?).
 [2]

 A population of Boisduval’s Blue, morphologically close to the Pheres Blue, yet most probably not identically with it, was found in 1974 on the dunes at Point Reyes in Marin County, California. (see: Robert L. Langston: Extended flight periods of coastal and dune butterflies in California.
 Journal of Research on the Lepidoptera 13: 83-98.
 1974).
 [1]